iksz1/react-boilerplate/README.md

 * `npm start` - starts development server
 * `npm run build` - creates production ready bundle
 * `npm test` - runs Jest

+To target specific platform, change settings in `.babelrc`.
+If polyfills are needed, you can import them in `config/polyfills.js`

 [CSS Modules](https://github.com/css-modules/css-modules) are enabled by default.
 To disable, open `webpack.config.js` and search for `css-loader`.
 Few lines lower you will see `modules` option.